trOnk12/rijksmusem/documentation/README.md

 # Get started

-AdswizzSDK helps integrating Adswizz interactive ads in your application in a client side scenario.
-In a client side insertion your app will request ads from Adswizz ad server and you will decide when to play them.
+AdswizzSDK facilitates the ad lifecycle management, right from your application.
+Sensing listeners environment, it crafts the overall ad exercise for superior addressability and augmented interactivity.

+On top, in a client side insertion scenario, it retrieves the ad with its associated assets, and handles the reporting operations.<br>
+In a server side insertion scenario, it takes the pressure off your app by making the interactivity and assets easily available.

 ## Prerequisites